r18n/r18n/r18n-rails/README.md

      ```
     gem 'r18n-rails'
      ```
-   Now R18n will autodetect user locales.
+   Now R18n will auto-detect user locales.
 2. Define your way to set locale manually.
 R18n will find it in `params[:locale]` or `session[:locale]`.
 Best way is a put optional locale prefix to URLs: